 The honest recommendation

-For small businesses that only need a purchase order document, choose a lightweight PO tool.
+For teams that only need a purchase order document, choose a lightweight PO tool.

 For service businesses where every supplier order belongs to a job, evaluate job-linked order-management software.